kraw/rest-api/README.md

 1. The DELETE action returns a `204 No Content` response, since no information is required from this action; search, however, still returns a `200` code with an empty `customers` array, to allow for further metadata to be returned too.
 1. Special attention has been paid to returning the right HTTP codes, like 200, 204, 400, 404, depending on the case.
 1. To validate the POST and PUT input when creating and updating customers, I had to make the data go through a Form class so that it would get filtered and validated.
 This feels rather cumbersome to me, and although I didn't find a reason to do it this way, I kept it since it is the recommended method according to the Zend documentation.
-1. Models have a complete set of unit tests to showcase the feature.
+1. Models have a complete set of unit tests to showcase the feature; to run them, go to `/module/RestApi/test` and type `phpunit`.
 Behavior tests are missing for controllers.
 1. The demo interface to demonstrate the CRUD functions is based on a skeleton application provided by Zend; I did not clean all the code, just modified what was needed to get it running.